bg85/custom-elk/README.md

+# ELK Image
+- configured file plugin for Logstash
-# ELK Image - enabling http plugin for Logstash
+- configured http plugin for Logstash

 ELK container with enabled http plugin for logstash